dsifford/academic-bloggers-toolkit/README.md

 **Updated Readme coming soon**

 ##Features
+- Automatically parse references using digital identifiers (PMID, PMCID, or DOI).
+- Anchor links to and from in-text citations.
 - Append up to 3 formatted Peer Reviews to blog posts via a Frontend UI integrated on the post edit screen.

 ##Currently Working On